arakhmat/perception/README.md

 Android application for controlling air hockey robot in real-time.

 ### How it works
-The application infers the next action of the robot by looking at the last 3 frames obtained from the camera.
+The application infers action that the robot should take by looking at the last 3 frames obtained from the camera.
 Then, it sends the inferred action to Arduino via Bluetooth LE.

 Predictions are made by using a convolutional neural network.
 The network is pretrained